Welcome to General Wellness Information at Our Lady of Mercy Academy.

 There are two college admissions tests that have been widely administered in the US — the ACT and the SAT.
 These tests are meant to be good predictors of college potential, although not every college requires them.

 Recently, many colleges are going “test-optional” because many students have been unable to take these tests due to COVID-19.
-Please check with the schools that you plan on applying to in order to determine if scores are required for admission.
+Please check with the schools that you plan on applying to in order to determine if scores are required for admission or for your major.

 Typically, however, most students take both tests in their Junior year, and once results are in, decide which test is “better” for them (check out this article for more information: ACT to SAT Score Conversion Chart).
 Some students take their “preferred” test 2 – 3 times in order to achieve their best possible score.